 Final Fantasy VI was remade with high-resolution graphics!
 This remake was released for Android in January 2014 then iOS in February that same year.
 It was later ported to Steam in December 2015.
 For the most part, the graphics were a touchup.
 Character sprites were all redrawn.
 The more significant foes had their battle sprites redrawn with gorgeous detail.
 All battle backgrounds were completely redrawn.
 The menus and battle interface have been reworked for touch on mobile.
 They made the game easier so that you don't have to grind as much.

 This remake was not received well by fans.
 People were displeased with the new look of the sprites.
 It didn't help that upon the game's initial release it was full of bugs and typos.
 There was even a bug that crashed the game midway!
 But overall, Square-Enix didn't leave the fanbase with a good impression.
+I have a page with screenshots if you want to see.

 In an age long since past, a time that we can only imagine, mysterious people were said to hold the power of magic in their souls.
 All kinds of magic spells of healing and spells of destruction.
 So amazing was their power that they dominated the known world.
 No one contested their right to rule.
 The years passed peacefully.
 People worked the land, raised their families, and lived their lives contentedly.
 But as the years ambled by, those in power began to bicker.